aptech/docs/docs/CR-dataopen.rst

         .. csv-table::
             :widths: auto

-            "\"read\"", "Open file for read only."
+            "read, "Open file for read only."
-            "\"append\"", "Open file for append.
+            "append", "Open file for append.
 The file pointer will start at the end of the file to add new rows."
-            "\"update\"", "Open file for update.
+            "update, "Open file for update.
 Allows reading and writing.
 The file pointer will start at the first row."

     :type mode: string

-    :returns: fh (*scalar*), file handle.
+    :returns: **fh** (*scalar*) - file handle.

 Remarks
 -------